-DHS is taking action to provide relief to Cameroonian F-1 nonimmigrant students experiencing severe economic hardship due to the crises in Cameroon.
-Based on its review of country conditions in Cameroon and input received from the U.S. Department of State on the emergent circumstances in Cameroon, DHS is taking action to allow eligible F-1 nonimmigrant students from Cameroon (or individuals having no nationality who last habitually resided in Cameroon) to request employment authorization, work an increased number of hours while school is in session, and reduce their course load while continuing to maintain F-1 nonimmigrant student status.
+DHS is taking action to provide relief to Afghan F-1 nonimmigrant students experiencing severe economic hardship due to the current situation in Afghanistan.
+DHS has reviewed country conditions in Afghanistan and based on that review and input from the U.S. Department of State (DOS), DHS is taking action to allow eligible F-1 nonimmigrant students from Afghanistan to request employment authorization, work an increased number of hours while school is in session, and reduce their course load while continuing to maintain F-1 nonimmigrant student status.